 .
 The guide contains an explanation of the IAB's self-regulatory scheme to allow you greater control of the advertising you see.

-The Radio Enfield website has links to other sites which are outside our control and not covered by this policy.
+The Royal Free Radio website has links to other sites which are outside our control and not covered by this policy.
 The operators of these sites may collect information from you that will be used by them in accordance with their policy, which may differ from ours.

 Changes to our policy